Azumaya Objects in Triangulated Bicategories: Motivation

 \section{Motivation}

-To help motivate the generality of \fref{sec:context,sec:trbicat}, we give parallel introductions of the main classification theorem for classical algebra and for homotopical settings.
+To help motivate the generality of \fref{sec:context,sec:trbicat} needed for \cref{thm:AzumayaEquiv,thm:Azumaya-char-triang}, we give parallel introductions of the classification theorems for classical algebra and for homotopical settings (\fref{sec:classical-brauer-gps,sec:Der-Cats}, respectively).
 Both are special cases of the general theory.
+In \fref{eg:symm-mon-cats} we sketch a number of additional examples to which the theory applies.